snisim/pytakt/README.md

 converted using the -t option of the pytakt command, obtained from untrusted sources poses serious security risks.
-Similarly, evaluating MML strings obtained from external sources carries a similar risk due to the ability to embed Python code within MML.
+Similarly, evaluating MML strings obtained from external sources carries a similar risk due to the ability to embed Python code within MML, unless safe_mml() is used.

 ## Publication